Interacting topological quantum chemistry of Mott atomic limits: Classification of Green's function band structures

 with $N$ the number of unit cells in the 1D lattice.

 Based on the set of 1D two-particle representations of Eq.~\eqref{eq:two particle q MAL representations 1D}, the list of EMALs for the 1D space group with inversion ($\bar{1}$) can be inferred.
 Table~\ref{tab:List of AL and MAL in 1D} lists the irrep of the $\Gt$ interaction driven bands at the maximal momenta $\Gamma$ ($k=0$) and $X$ ($k=\pi$) of the Brillouin zone, obtained by subducing the representation $\rho$ of each MAL operator to the little groups $G_{\Gamma}$ and $G_{X}$.
 Note that some of the EMALs can be induced by a 2-AL operator (e.\,g., $\hat{O}^{\dagger}_{1a, A_g}$), while others cannot be obtained by any 2-AL operator (e.\,g., $\hat{O}^{\dagger}_{1a, A_u}$).
-This follows from the fact that some of the MALs can be adiabatically connected to ALs without the breaking of any relevant symmetry of the crystal point group, and by tuning off interactions in the system, while there are intrinsically interacting MALs disconnected from any non-interacting state.
+This follows from the fact that some of the MALs can be adiabatically connected to ALs without the breaking of any relevant symmetry of the crystal point-group, and by tuning off interactions in the system, while there are intrinsically interacting MALs disconnected from any noninteracting state.

-In 1D, the MAL classification exhausts all the possibilities in terms of inversion eigenvalues at high symmetry momenta, meaning that any single interaction driven band representation of $\Gt$ is equivalent to one of the EMALs listed in Tab.~\ref{tab:List of AL and MAL in 1D}.
+In 1D, the MAL classification exhausts all the possibilities in terms of inversion eigenvalues at maximal momenta, meaning that any single interaction driven band representation of $\Gt$ is equivalent to one of the EMALs listed in Tab.~\ref{tab:List of AL and MAL in 1D}.
 For a state constructed as a product of more than one MAL operator per unit cell, there will be multiple interaction driven bands in the spectrum of $\Gt$, each one described by one of the band representations of Tab.~\ref{tab:List of AL and MAL in 1D}.
 However, states not adiabatically connected to MALs or ALs will not be captured by this classification, and may for instance result in a number of interaction driven bands which is not compatible with the number of predicted interaction driven bands at the same filling.

-In 2D, the classification is richer, and MALs do not realize all the possible combinations of representations at high symmetry points, in principle allowing for topologically non-trivial band representations in $\Gt$, or, once more, for bands that are not captured by the MAL ansatz.
+In 2D, the classification is richer, and MALs do not realize all the possible combinations of representations at maximal points, in principle allowing for topologically non-trivial band representations in $\Gt$, or, once more, for bands that are not captured by the MAL ansatz.

 \tocless